The Impact of Brexit upon Intellectual Property Rights and Disputes

 - For further information see UK Guidance: here and here; Outcome of Consultation on UK courts’ power to depart from retained EU case-law here; Court of Appeal ruling in TuneIn v Warner Music here (in particular the Master of the Rolls’ judgment at paras 196-202)

 - Under EU law, IP rights owners can ask the customs authorities in Member States to take action in respect of goods suspected of infringing an IP right.
 A Union ‘application for action’ by customs authorities (AFA) can be made to the authorities of a single Member State but request action also by authorities in one or more other Member States

-- An AFA submitted before the end of the transition period through the customs authorities of a non-UK Member State and which requests action by the UK authorities amongst others remains active for the continuing EU customs authorities but is no longer valid in respect of the UK.
-A fresh AFA needs to be submitted to the UK customs authorities for enforcement measures to continue in the UK
+- An AFA submitted before the end of the transition period through the customs authorities of a non-UK Member State and which requested action by the UK authorities amongst others remained active for the continuing EU customs authorities but was no longer valid in respect of the UK.
+A fresh AFA needed to be submitted to the UK customs authorities for enforcement measures to continue in the UK

 - Special rules apply to customs enforcement under the Northern Ireland Protocol